 Student submissions are welcome!
-The deadline for submissions is Monday, February 26, 2018.
+The deadline for submissions is Monday, February 25, 2019.
+Abstracts included with your submission should be 250-300 words (500 maximum) and will appear in the Symposium program.
 If you have questions about submitting, or if you're wondering if your idea will fit the Symposium format, please contact us.

 Foreword from Dean R. Joseph Dieker: